pingidentity/terraform-provider-pingdirectory/docs/resources/member_virtual_attribute.md

 ### Required

-- `allow_retrieving_membership` (Boolean) Indicates whether to handle requests that request all values for the virtual attribute.
 - `attribute_type` (String) Specifies the attribute type for the attribute whose values are to be dynamically assigned by the virtual attribute.
 - `enabled` (Boolean) Indicates whether the Virtual Attribute is enabled for use.
 - `id` (String) Name of this object.